 Five area bishops (Bradford, Huddersfield, Kirkstall, Ripon and Wakefield and five archdeacons (Bradford, Halifax, Leeds, Richmond and Craven and Wakefield. assist the Diocesan Bishop (The Rt.
 Revd Nicholas Baines)

-These four churches lie in the Dewsbury and Birstall Deanery of the Huddersfield Episcopal Area, in the Archdeaconry of Halifax.
+These three churches lie in the Dewsbury and Birstall Deanery of the Huddersfield Episcopal Area, in the Archdeaconry of Halifax.
 The Bishop of Huddersfield is The Rt.
 Revd Dr Jonathan Gibbs and the Archdeacon of Halifax is The Venerable Dr Anne Dawtry.

 Our vision as a Diocese is about confident clergy equipping confident Christians to live and tell the Good News of Jesus Christ.
 For all our appointments we are seeking clergy who have a joyful and confident faith and with a commitment to church growth both numerical and spiritual.